CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 <img src="images/Ui-Complete.png" width="600"><br>
 *Figure 5: Marking a task as complete*
 <br><br>
-In general, you may use this format to mark your tasks as complete.
+In general, you may use this format to mark your tasks as complete.<br>
 `complete INDEX`

 <br>

 <!-- @@author A0148096W -->